-We are continually looking at how to develop our current technologies at Coombe Road in order to prepare our pupils for the world of technology that awaits them.
+We are continually looking at how to develop our current technologies at Coombe Road in order to prepare our children for the world of technology that awaits them.

 At Coombe Road, our English curriculum includes the teaching of speaking & listening, reading, writing, spelling and handwriting.
 From their earliest experience at our school through to the end of Year 6, the children are exposed to a wide variety of first-hand experiences and a broad range of text types to engage, inspire and stimulate their imaginations.
 We believe that these rich experiences provide children with opportunities to develop their language skills and give them "...stuff to write about!"

-As part of our daily timetable, we teach separate English, Phonics, Handwriting and Spelling sessions.
-We also plan daily Reading Basket sessions that include guided and individual reading opportunities, reading comprehension and computer-based activities.
+As part of our daily timetable, we teach discrete English, phonics, handwriting and spelling sessions.
+We also plan daily guided and individual reading opportunities, reading comprehension tasks and computer-based activities.

-Across the school, we endeavour to make links between our English teaching and the wider topic-based curriculum.
+Across the school, we endeavour to make links between our English teaching and the wider curriculum.
 For example, writing diary entries as Samuel Pepys during the Great Fire of London, or researching and debating current affairs to encourage the use of persuasive language.
-Alongside discrete English teaching, children are given every opportunity throughout the school day to practise and embed their Literacy skills.
-For instance, writing and delivering a speech for the House Captain nominations or reading Remembrance Day poetry during a whole-school assembly.
+Alongside discrete English teaching, children are given every opportunity throughout the school day to practise and embed their literacy skills; for instance, writing and delivering a speech for the house captain nominations or reading Remembrance Day poetry during a whole-school assembly.

-The National Curriculum (2014) clearly states that teaching the English language is an essential, if not the most essential, role of a Primary school.
-At Coombe Road, English teaching is a priority and we recognise that this is essentially cross-curricular and a constant through-out school life and beyond.
+The National Curriculum clearly states that teaching the English language is an essential, if not the most essential, role of a primary school.
+At Coombe Road, English teaching is a priority and we recognise that this is cross-curricular and a constant through-out school life and beyond.

-French is currently taught to pupils from Year 3 to Year 6 by class teachers.
-They learn simple words and phrases, often linked to their topic to provide a significant context for their language learning.
-They learn to describe themselves and their families.
-French is taught through song, games, stories and role-play making the learning as fun and interactive as possible in order to engage and motivate all learners.
-They learn conversational language and learn simple phrases to describe themselves and their families.
+French is taught to children from year 3 to year 6 by class teachers.
+It is taught through song, games, stories and role-play, making the learning as fun and interactive as possible in order to engage and motivate all learners.

 At Coombe Road we strive to provide our children with high-quality geography education that will inspire them and encourage a curiosity and fascination about the world and its people.